My little sister | Quách Thoại

 Phạm Văn Thông | Quách Thoại

+heart.
 Art by Đinh Trường Chinh

 A poem in Vietnamese by Quách Thoại